As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 Our favourite time to visit Uruguay is in November and December as the temperatures are on the up but before the crowds have descended.

 Do you have any tips for visiting Uruguay?
-Let us know in the comments!
+Let us know!